-In addition to the Regulations on oil storage, you must follow the Environmental Permitting (England and Wales) Regulations 2010.
+In addition to the Regulations on the storage of oil, you must follow the Environmental Permitting (England and Wales) Regulations 2010.

 If you have a small quantity of used motor oil in your home that you need to dispose of and are resident in the UK, please use the Oil bank line to find your nearest UK oil bank site to dispose of your used engine oil responsibly.

 Used cooking oil disposal

 You should never dispose of used cooking oil to surface water drains, or into the foul sewer without prior approval from your local water company.

 The disposal route for used cooking oil varies on whether the oil was produced at domestic or commercial premises.

 Commercial oil disposal

 You mustn’t dispose of used cooking oil from commercial sites with general waste.
 You should store the oil separately from other wastes in a suitable container.
 Commercial waste cooking oil should be collected by a waste carrier or if you move your own waste oil you must follow waste legislation.